hungdnv9/Zabbix-Template-App-Zenoss/README.md

 (/opt/zenoss/perf/Daemons/*.rrd).
 I didn't find any way how to obtain them realtime, so RRD files are used.
 Zabbix doesn't handle NaN value, so NaN is converted to 0.RRDs are not updated realtime, but they can be delayed 5-9 minutes.
-So rrdtool uses time condition:
+So rrdtool uses --start and --end time condition:

     rrdtool fetch --start=now-15min --end=now-9min <rrd_file.rrd> AVERAGE